The best way to appreciate Dutch life is to travel like a local and hop on a bicycle. Here’s a guide to cycling in the

-The Netherlands has more bikes than the country’s 16-plus million citizens.
+The Netherlands has more bikes than the country’s 16+ million residents.
 In fact, many people have at least two bikes, one (in not-so-excellent condition) for everyday use and the other for excursions.
 You don’t have to be here long before realizing that bikes rule; children learn to ride before they walk.

 Peddling pensioners ride alongside stockbroker types in tailored suits and women in short skirts; parents often have two or even three kids strapped on and they’re all singing; cyclists carry anything on the back of a bike while rolling a cigarette with the other hand.
 Fancy racing bikes with a hundred gears are simply not necessary to explore this country.

 A network of cycle paths replete with cycle bridges, tunnels, and ferries await anyone curious about exploring the Netherlands on two wheels.
 The abundance of paths means cyclists rarely have to share space on the roads with cars.

 The coastline, forests, maritime harbor villages, meandering rivers, rolling hills are accessible by bike.
 Armed with a few maps, water bottles, and a bicycle repair kit, it doesn’t take a heap of planning before setting off.

 Exploring by bike is extra special, particularly because it’s your peddling that got you there.
 But you will also notice things about a place and the people that you wouldn’t in a car.
 Locals are often nicer to cyclists because they appreciate the effort made to visit.